Japanese Fighting Fish is reader-supported. When you purchase through one of our links we may earn an affiliate commission (at no extra cost to you).

-Another factor for how long do betta fish live is the water temperature in the betta tank.
-Be sure to keep the water at between 70 and 80 degrees Fahrenheit.
-There are special small heaters that you can use for bettas and with your heater you should always buy a reliable tank thermometer to keep track of the temperature.
-A 25 watt heater will do the trick!
+Another factor for how long a betta fish will live is the water temperature in the aquarium.
+Be sure to keep the water at between 75 and 79 degrees Fahrenheit.
+Choose and research a good aquarium heater and get a reliable tank thermometer to keep track of the temperature.
+A 25-watt heater will do the trick!

-However, if you choose to keep your betta in a small tank it is probably best not to use a heater at all.
-A tank heater in a small tank can lead to the water temperature rising very rapidly, which is not good for the Japanese fighting fish – it can be almost like cooking them.
+Although we strongly disapprove of it… if you do choose to keep your betta in a small tank it is probably best not to use a heater at all.
+A tank heater in a small tank can lead to the water temperature rising very rapidly, which is not good for the fighting fish – it can be almost like cooking them.
 If you do choose to keep your betta in a small tank, try and locate it in a warm place in your home.